akrzemi1/papers/axiom_level_contract_statements.md

 #### Add paragraph at the end:

 The predicate `p` of a contract condition with `axiom` *contract-level* is an unevaluated operand.
-If an implementation is able to determine, by means not specified by this Intrnational Standard, what the value would be returned by evaluating `p`, and this value is `false`, the behavior is undefined.
+If an implementation is able to determine what the value would be returned by evaluating `p`, and this value is `false`, the behavior is undefined.

 [*Example:*
 ```c++